 A PDSA cycle is the basic method of inquiry in improvement research.
 It’s a pragmatic scientific method for iterative testing of changes in complex systems.
 Each cycle (Plan-Do-Study-Act) is a mini-experiment in which observed outcomes are compared to predictions.
 Discrepancies between predictions and observed outcomes become a source of learning.

-To run a guided PDSA, select the change idea from the Driver List on which you would like to run a PDSA.
+To run a guided PDSA, select the change idea from the Driver List or Driver Diagram on which you would like to run a PDSA.
 On the change idea page, select Start Guided PDSA.
 The system will guide you through the various elements for running your PDSA:

 - Plan: learning questions, predictions, data requirements, completion date, logistics, uploading artifacts, sharing PDSAs